Ballsdex-Team/BallsDex-DiscordBot/eventexample/README.md

 `load_event_pass` command builds in one go, instead of clicking it together in the admin.

 - `birthday_voyage.json`: the first anniversary event, October 9 to 18, 2026.
+- `halloween_2026.json`: one tier of five Thriller Bark quests, October 25 to November 1, 2026.
+The
+  Halloween 2026 special has a rarity of 0: raise it for the event, or "Shadow Harvest" can't be done.

 ## Loading an event